All Episodes

 In other words, when people hear about it, they like the idea.

-They're like fifty bucks a month, unlimited care, I I can go for that, right?
+They're like 50 bucks a month, unlimited care, I can go for that, right?

-This is the I think the biggest way that we can grow is that transferable trust.
+This is, I think, the biggest way that we can grow is that transferable trust.

-It is you've evaluated it, you've seen it, you've run the numbers, um you you see that this is better than you.
+You've evaluated it, you've seen it, you've run the numbers, you see that this is better than you.

-Well, the truth be told, I called you once and I said I can't breathe because I got to this allergy and you sent me medicine and fixed me in like two days.
+Listen, truth be told, I called you once and I said, I can't breathe because I got this allergy, and you sent me medicine and fixed me in like two days.

-And so Well, the truth be told, I gave Linda my symptoms and I said because they've heard me hacking for five weeks in a row and they said, Stop it.
+Well, truth be told, I gave Linda my symptoms and I said, because they've heard me hacking for five weeks in a row and they said, stop it.

-And then two days Later, I was cured and I'm like, wow, that guy is really good.
+And then two days later, I was cured, and I'm like, wow, that guy's really good.

 That's the care everybody deserves.

-That's what what Congress hasn't learned is um we keep talking about health insurance, but health insurance only pays for health care.
+That's what Congress hasn't learned is we keep talking about health insurance, but health insurance only pays for health care.

-Well, if we can make the cost of health care ninety-five percent less, it answers most of the insurance questions.
+Well, if we can make the cost of health care 95% less, it answers most of the insurance questions.

-And if you ask me, I think the the left, uh as it would be, would love the direct care model because there's not enough money in the state, uh, in most states to double the Medicaid budget.
+And if you ask me, I think that the left, as it would be, would love the direct care model because there's not enough money in the state in most states to double the Medicaid budget.

-Drugs are almost free because you get ninety-five, ninety-eight percent discounts, and you get right out of the doctor's office.
+Drugs are almost free because you get 95, 98% discounts, and you get right out of the doctor's office.

 And yeah, I'm sure the pharmaceutical companies are pissed off, but too bad.